kubenow/KubeNow/docs/getting_started/bootstrap.rst

   OS_TENANT_NAME
   OS_AUTH_VERSION

-- You created a private network with a router that connects it to the external network (for building the Packer image)
 - You have a floating IP quota that allows to allocate a public IP for each master and edge node (at least 2 in total)
-- You have a Ubuntu 16.04 (Xenial) image in your tenancy
+- You installed the glance command-line client in your local machine: http://docs.openstack.org/user-guide/common/cli-install-openstack-command-line-clients.html
-- You set up the default security group to allow ingress traffic on port 22 (for building the Packer image)

 Import the KubeNow image (only the first time you are deploying)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~